miguelfreitas/twister-html/README.md

 Localisation
 ------------

-If you want a localised interface (currently available only for NL, IT, FR and soon RU), use the experimental `i18n` branch:
+If you want a localised interface (currently available only for NL, IT, FR and RU), use the experimental `i18n` branch:

     git checkout i18n